yet-another-static-site-generator/yass/docs/user/configuration.md

 * Name: The name of the site which will be created.
 If you have enabled creating Atom feed then it is needed.
 Otherwise, you can use it as a normal template tag.
+* Description: The description of the site.
+It will be used to set the default pages description meta tag (it is used mostly in search engines results), but only if the page doesn't set own description.
 * Language: The ISO 639-1 language code in which the site will be created.
 * Author: the name of the author of the site.
 If you have enabled creating Atom feed, then it is needed.
 Otherwise, you can use it as a normal template